 There was a nonbinding survey asking fans’ preferences among six names (Anansi, Lodestar, Ouroboros, Spellcaster, Tesseract, and Worldcon), but that places no limits on the Business Meeting.

 (2) A REAL VIKING.
 Hampus Eckerman recommends, “For those Filers that will combine their visit to WorldCon with a visit to Sweden, a new Viking Museum, called Viking Life, opened this weekend.
 Some comments about being the only real place to see Vikings in Stockholm has already sparked a fight with the Historical Museum.
-The Historical Museum retorted that they had largest Viking exhibition in the world and that all authentic artifacts displayed at the Viking Museum had, in fact, been borrowed by the Historical Museum.
+The Historical Museum retorted that they had largest Viking exhibition in the world and that all authentic artifacts displayed at the Viking Museum had, in fact, been borrowed from the Historical Museum.

 “But the thing that put Swedish twitter on fire was not this spat.
 It was the pictures of the Swedish king at the inauguration.
 Please enjoy a real Viking King.”

 (3) HE’S THIRSTY.
 OK, Steve Drew is sold on going to the Worldcon.